 - The school day starts at 8:00 a.m. and ends at 2:41 p.m.
 Early release days end at 12:26 p.m.
-Breakfast is served each morning starting at 7:40 a.m Please try to arrive with enough time to make it to class by 8:00.
+Breakfast is served each morning starting at 7:40 a.m.
+Students may come to class at that time.

 - Please email Jackie Ventura or call 703-228-8707 if students are going to be absent.

 - Please send a note with any dismissal changes (two copies [one for Extended Day]).
 Dismissal changes must be received via Via email to office firstname.lastname@example.org and teacher or by phone call to office 703-228-6770 by 10:30 AM

 Thursday FoldersWe encourage parents to check Thursday Folders each week for student work, permission slips, grade level newsletters on the first Thursday of each month, etc. Other important information will be communicated by SchoolTalk.
 Please see the main office for questions about these programs.